Do Go On - 314 - The Oak Island Mystery

 Yeah, it's big.

-Yeah, they've embraced that they cannot control the water,
+Yeah, they've just, they've embraced that they cannot control the water.

 Yeah.

-are going broke oh this renovation has become a real money pit oh my god although multiple
+Jeez, this renovation has become a real money pit.

-groups before them like i was saying before so then we jumped forward quite a few more years.
-That was
+So then we jumped forward quite a few more years.

 His son then went down the shaft to help and also lost consciousness.